Description

 “You don’t have to bloom to be alive.
 Sometimes just rooting is enough.”

-Why Plants Die and Other Happy Thoughts is part gentle memoir, part soul-growing message of hope, and part poetic encouragement — all from the perspective of a plant who knows a thing or two about thriving through hard seasons.
+Why Plants Die and Other Happy Thoughts is part gentle memoir, part soul-growing reflection, and part poetic encouragement —

 Reviews